summary

 AI Summary

-This bill establishes new criminal offenses and modifies existing laws related to the use of artificial intelligence (AI) in Wyoming.
-It clarifies that using an AI system to commit a crime is not a defense against prosecution for that crime.
-The bill creates specific offenses for distributing nonconsensual synthetic sexual material, which is defined as realistic depictions of identifiable individuals created or altered using AI or other digital methods without their consent, especially when it causes or is intended to cause harm.
-It also criminalizes the development or distribution of AI systems specifically designed to create, distribute, or promote child pornography or synthetic sexual material, with exceptions for certain educational, law enforcement, or public library activities.
-Furthermore, the bill prohibits the development or distribution of AI systems intended to promote self-harm, again with exceptions for legitimate educational, law enforcement, or healthcare activities.
-Importantly, it also prohibits interactive computer services, such as social media platforms, from using AI systems to intentionally censor political speech, with exceptions for illegal content or threats of violence.
-The bill also provides immunity to developers of AI systems from liability for damages arising from the misuse of their systems, unless the system was developed with the knowledge or intent for illegal purposes, or the developer should have known it would be primarily used for illegal purposes.
+This bill establishes new criminal offenses and modifies existing laws in Wyoming to address the misuse of artificial intelligence (AI), particularly concerning children and exploitative content.
+It clarifies that using an AI system to commit a crime is not a valid defense against prosecution.
+The bill creates specific crimes for the unlawful distribution of "synthetic sexual material" – realistic, digitally altered images or videos depicting individuals without their consent, especially when it causes or intends to cause harm.
+It also criminalizes the development or distribution of AI systems specifically designed to create or promote child pornography, with exceptions for certain educational, law enforcement, or public library activities.
+Furthermore, the bill makes it illegal to develop or distribute AI systems intended to promote self-harm, again with exceptions for legitimate educational, law enforcement, or healthcare activities.
+Developers of AI systems are generally granted immunity from liability for damages caused by the misuse of their systems, unless the system was intentionally developed for illegal purposes.
+The bill also defines "artificial intelligence system" and "synthetic sexual material" and sets penalties for these new offenses, including felony charges and potential imprisonment and fines, with enhanced penalties for repeat offenses.

 Committee Categories